AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`DEBUG=TRUE`.

 :cpp:`Array` class in ``AMReX_Array.H`` is simply an alias to :cpp:`std::array`.
-It is used throughout AMReX, however its functions are not defined for device code. :cpp:`GpuArray` is AMReX's built-in alternative.
-It is a trivial type that works on both host and device.
+AMReX also provides :cpp:`GpuArray`, a trivial type that works on both host and device.
+(It was added when the minimal requirement for C++ standard was C++11, for which :cpp:`std::array` does not work on device.)
 It also works when compiled just for CPU.
 Besides :cpp:`GpuArray`, AMReX also provides GPU safe :cpp:`Array1D`, :cpp:`Array2D` and :cpp:`Array3D` that are 1, 2 and 3-dimensional fixed size arrays, respectively.
 These three